Subduction: Intra-oceanic: ocean/ocean plate subduction

-Arc-continent collision and global Climate
+Arc-continent collision and global climate

 In their 2019 study, Macdonald et al. proposed that arc-continent collision zones and the subsequent obduction of oceanic lithosphere was at least partially responsible for controlling global climate.
-Their model relies on arc-continent collision in tropical zones, where exposed ophiolites composed mainly of mafic material increase “global weatherability” and result in the storage of carbon through silicate weathering processes.
+Their model relies on arc-continent collision in tropical zones, where exposed ophiolites composed mainly of mafic material increase "global weatherability" and result in the storage of carbon through silicate weathering processes.
 This storage represents a carbon sink, removing carbon from the atmosphere and resulting in global cooling.
 Their study correlates several Phanerozoic ophiolite complexes, including active arc-continent subduction, with known global cooling and glaciation periods.
-It is of note that this study does not discuss Milankovitch cycles as a driver of global climate cyclicity.
+This study does not discuss Milankovitch cycles as a driver of global climate cyclicity.

 Beginnings of subduction on Earth

 Modern-style subduction is characterized by low geothermal gradients and the associated formation of high-pressure low-temperature rocks such as eclogite and blueschist.
 Likewise, rock assemblages called ophiolites, associated with modern-style subduction, also indicate such conditions.
 Eclogite xenoliths found in the North China Craton provide evidence that modern-style subduction occurred at least as early as 1.8 Ga ago in the Paleoproterozoic Era.
 The eclogite itself was produced by oceanic subduction during the assembly of supercontinents at about 1.9–2.0 Ga.

 Blueschist is a rock typical for present-day subduction settings.
 The absence of blueschist older than Neoproterozoic reflects more magnesium-rich compositions of Earth's oceanic crust during that period.
 These more magnesium-rich rocks metamorphose into greenschist at conditions when modern oceanic crust rocks metamorphose into blueschist.
 The ancient magnesium-rich rocks mean that Earth's mantle was once hotter, but not that subduction conditions were hotter.
 Previously, the lack of pre-Neoproterozoic blueschist was thought to indicate a different type of subduction.
 Both lines of evidence refute previous conceptions of modern-style subduction having been initiated in the Neoproterozoic Era 1.0 Ga ago.